 Agricultural land in Africa has significantly decreased over the years, as land has come under pressure from rapid urbanization and a growing population [1].
 For instance, Africa's urban population has more than doubled in the past 30 years, rising from approximately 290 million in 1990 to over 740 million in 2019 [2].
 This rapid urbanization has led to a substantial conversion of agricultural land to urban development.
 Simultaneously, average farm sizes in many African countries have been diminishing.
 In some regions, farm sizes have decreased by as much as 20-30% over the past few decades [3].
 This reduction in farm sizes necessitates intensive cultivation of relatively small land areas.
 This has favored market gardening especially in urban and peri-urban areas, where agricultural land is diminishing rapidly in favor of infrastructure development [3] [4].

 The global market garden crop production sector has witnessed remarkable expansion, driven by increasing demand for fresh and processed vegetables.
 Since 2000, global production has surged by 71%, reaching 1.17 billion tons in 2022, with tomatoes leading as the most widely produced vegetable at 186 million tons, followed by cabbage at 73 million tons [5].
 This growth is not only reflected in production volumes but also in employment.
-Globally, the vegetable production and garden value chain supports the livelihoods of an estimated 1 billion people worldwide [6] [7].
+Globally, the vegetable production and garden value chain support the livelihoods of an estimated 1 billion people worldwide [6] [7].
 Market gardening has stood out in years past as a profitable venture.
 In the developed world, the established demand of Market gardening crops translates to potentially higher profits.
 In the United States of America for instance, the average net income per acre for organic vegetables is estimated at $3,574 [8].
 This provides a benchmark for potential profitability in developed countries with established markets for high-value vegetables.
 In the United States, farm operations reported record high cash receipts in 2022, with total cash receipts from the sales of all commodities reaching $555 billion.
 This increase reflects strong commodity prices and robust production levels, indicating a significant economic contribution from agricultural sectors, including market gardening [9], this figure represents a 3.1 percent increase over the previous high from 2014, when adjusted for inflation.
 This highlights the significant variation in profitability based on crop choice.
 In Europe, vegetable farms with less than 5 hectares (around 12 acres) have an average income per hectare of EUR €4,300 [10].
 Thus, market gardening can be a viable source of income in developed countries.
 Turkey Market gardening is graded profitable as the average profit margin per kilogram of carrots gives US$0.051.
 Even after accounting for production costs, farmers earn a gross profit of US $7838.62 per hectare and a net profit of US $4249.46 per hectare [11].
 In Uttar Pradesh, carrot is considered a highly profitable crop with a net return of 137, 665/ha under 45 kg S/ha.
 The maximum value of benefit-cost ratio for carrot gives 2.51 with 45 kg S/ha and a minimum net returns Indian Rupee (INR) 103 170/ha.
 This is due to its higher productivity relatively to low production cost per unit of yield [12].
 The average gross margin per kg for carrot production in Chitwan, Nepal is NRs.
 4726.62 with a Benefit-cost ratio (BCR) 1.50 making carrot production worth investing in this area as it accrues high profit for the farmers [13].